HuskyKingdom/NTHU_DRL_HW2/README.md

 ## Problem Description

-### Overview & Installation

 Flappy Bird for OpenAI Gym ("<Student_ID>\_hw2_<train|test>.py"), please referring to [flappy_bird_gym](https://github.com/Talendar/flappy-bird-gym).
 This is a set of OpenAI Gym environments for the Flappy Bird game.

 There are two types of environment in the package, the "FlappyBird-rgb-v0" environment, yields RGB-arrays (images) representing the game's screen.
 The "FlappyBird-v0" environment, on the other hand, yields simple numerical information about the game's state as observations.

 ## Leaderboard Submission

-We provide leaderboard for you to compare with your classmate, the ranking of which will be a significant reference of your overall score base on the your relative ranking position.
+We provide a leaderboard for you to compare with your classmate, the ranking of which will be a significant reference of your overall score based on your relative ranking position.

 To submit your code to leaderboard, you will need to first fork this repo and clone it to your local environment: